darkMatter781x/781X_NB/entries/2025/7/8/teamoverview.typ

         ],
       )

       Andrew is our programmer and has been well versed with the world of programming in real world scenarios.
-Andrew has taken last year to build some code elements like Monte Carlo Localization
+Andrew has taken last year to build some code elements like Monte Carlo Localization he is also pretty cool and skibidi lul ehehehe haw lmao
     ],
     // TODO: change image to real andrew figure(image("andrew.png"), caption: ["andrew"]),